hotkeymuc/vgldk/README.md

 # VGLDK
-A development kit (SDK) for the Z80 based VTech "Genius LEADER" line of learning computers (also called "PreComputer", "YENO MisterX" or "Compusavant")
+A development kit (SDK) for the Z80 based VTech "Genius LEADER" line of learning computers (aka.
+"PreComputer", "YENO MisterX", "Genio" or "Compusavant")

 This is not a usable development environment, yet.
 For some working proof-of-concept stuff, visit the [Hackaday project page](https://hackaday.io/project/166921-v-tech-genius-leader-precomputer-hacking) and get started using the zipped snapshots of "VGL CP/M" and other SDCC code examples.